Kriebel-LLC/taxonomy-edge/README.md

 > **Warning**
 > This app is an experimental application, primarily meant as a starting point, and may have bugs.
-> This app is a fork of taxonomy, and may diverge.
+> This is a fork of [taxonomy](https://github.com/shadcn/taxonomy), and has diverged.

 ## Why?
 To deploy a pre-built, state-of-the-art Next.js application on Cloudflare Pages, which [requires the edge runtime](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/#use-the-edge-runtime), though this repo can be deployed where edge runtime is supported.

-## What's different?
-1. All routes, including server-rendered pages, include `export const runtime = "edge";` to opt into edge runtime.
-2. Auth has moved to Firebase Auth, using `next-firebase-auth-edge` since NextAuth is incompatible with edge runtime.
-3. Prisma has been replaced with [Drizzle](https://github.com/drizzle-team/drizzle-orm), which is edge runtime-compatible.
-4. PlanetScale uses their serverless driver, to fetch database results over HTTP.
-5. Stripe has been modified to use Web Crypto, `constructEventAsync`, and `createFetchHttpClient` to add edge compatibility.
-6. Contentlayer has been replaced with `next/mdx` and manually routed pages since next-contentlayer uses incompatible APIs.
-7. Usage of `next/image` has been replaced since it's [currently unsupported by Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/#statically-imported-images-on-pages).
-8. Use of `vercel/og` is disabled since it's [currently broken](https://github.com/cloudflare/next-on-pages/issues/39) in Next.js on Cloudflare Pages.
-9. Some edge-runtime incompatible components are loaded dynamically on a client, without SSR.
-10. Yarn: shadcn/ui is in a separate package named `components`, while the Next.js app is in another.
-This repo uses yarn workspaces to link them.
+Edge applications are often deployed more broadly, to "edge" servers close to users, and support 0ms cold starts, unlike regular serverless applications.
+Because of this, performance may increase.
+Read more [here](https://workers.cloudflare.com/).

 ## Features

 Changes to the original taxonomy repo are ~~struckthrough~~

-- New `/app` dir,
+- New `/app` dir
 - Routing, Layouts, Nested Layouts and Layout Groups
 - Data Fetching, Caching and Mutation
 - Loading UI